kevinyokutran/PlaygroundOSS/Doc/Android_Build.md

 **32 bit** : http://dl.google.com/android/ndk/android-ndk-r9-linux-x86.tar.bz2
 **64 bit** : http://dl.google.com/android/ndk/android-ndk-r9-linux-x86_64.tar.bz2

-Firefox ask you to use with Archive Manager to handle the archive, please use it.
+Firefox will ask you to use Archive Manager to handle the archive, please use it.
 Once the download is finished, select extract, the file explorer appears, select "File system", then home/ and select your folder with your account. (ie home/myUserName)